 Interpol environmental crimes division has announced that almost 4,000 dealers in wild birds have been caught from Operation Cage – a three-month intensive investigation between May and June focusing on the trade in endangered birds.
 Wildlife and law enforcement officers across 32 different countries took part in the investigations.

 While Operation Cage focused primarily on birds the action also uncovered trading routes of other wildlife and products such as ivory.
 As well as the arrests of almost 4,000 traders the law enforcement officers also seized nearly 8,700 birds, mammals, insects, reptiles and other animals.
-Also seized were hunting and trapping equipment together with firearms and ammunition.
+Also seized were hunting and trapping equipment together with firearms and ammunition. [pullquote]The criminals involved in this illicit trade have no concern for the welfare of these birds and animals and that many of the species being trafficked are endangered, the only concern they have is about the profits they can make.[/pullquote]

 The teams involved in the investigation contained specialist wildlife officers, police and customs officers.Raids were conducted at sites including ports, airports, postal services, markets, pet stores and taxidermists in South and Central America and Europe.